Contagious equine metritis

 Situation in Austria

-Contagious equine metritis is, according to European animal health legislation, a disease whose introduction and spread within the EU must be prevented and which must be monitored.
+According to European animal health legislation, contagious equine metritis is a disease whose entry and spread within the EU must be prevented and which must be monitored.
 Positive test results must therefore be reported to the official veterinarians.
-Currently, there is no special surveillance program in Austria.
+There is currently no special surveillance programme in Austria.

 Specialized information